 The chemical structure determines the color of dyes.
 More specifically, it is the atomic groupings, or chromophores that are the determining factors.
-The more chromophores present, the deeper the color.
+Chromophores are color agents that are responsible for providing color.
+The type of chromophore will determine the color that is present.
+The number of chromophores present determines the intensity of the stain; the more chromophores present, the deeper the color.
 The chromophores can be acidic or basic.

 Generally speaking, stain is taken up by tissues due to dye-tissue or reagent-tissue affinities.
 Affinity is used to describe the attractive forces binding the dye to the tissue components.
 This is called a chemical bond which is formed through an electrostatic attraction between two oppositely charged ions.

 An acidic dye is the salt of a color acid and has the affinity for basic tissue components, such as the cytoplasm of all cells.